Autsav448/BudgetBuddy-Capstone-Project/README.md

 - User can view daily transcations graph view.
 - User can select the account type.
 - User can search by Months.
+- User can make dark mode.
 - User can swipe calendar on daily basis.
-- User can record monthly transaction record.
+- User can record monthly transaction records.
-- User can make dark mode.